DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to have the aqueous dispersion of Ala be an inkjet in as taught by Dain.
-One would have been motivated to do so in order to receive the expected benefit of printing on substrates using precision inkjet ink techniques.
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to use the capsule teaching of Loccufier for the core-shell particle of Yokohama.
+One would have been motivated to do so in order to receive the expected benefit of having good physical properties on a wide range of substrates (Loccufier, [0015]).

 Conclusion